aficcion/Vinylbe/replit.md

 ## System Architecture

 ### UI/UX Decisions

+**User Interface (/):**
+The main user interface is a clean, minimalista landing page with dark/light theme support.
+Features include:
+- Hero section with clear value proposition and prominent "Conectar con Spotify" button
+- Automatic flow: login → auto-fetch recommendations → display grid with all pricing pre-loaded
+- Grid layout: 4 columns (desktop), 3 columns (tablet), 2 columns (mobile), 1 column (small mobile)
+- Album cards with high-quality Spotify cover art, expandable on click to show pricing and purchase links
+- Skeleton loading states for progressive rendering
+- Persistent theme preference with localStorage
+- Timestamp showing "Actualizado hace X horas"
+- Direct links to Discogs marketplace, eBay offers, and local vinyl stores

+**Admin Interface (/admin):**
-The user interface is interactive, featuring a service status monitor, a test panel for authentication and recommendations, a real-time request log for Discogs API calls, a progress tracker for Spotify processing, and a results view displaying recommended albums.
-Album cards provide detailed score breakdowns and a pricing button that retrieves eBay offers, local store links, and a direct link to Discogs marketplace for the album's master release.
-The UI prioritizes transparency, showing detailed request information and allowing users to control when external API quotas are consumed.
+Technical dashboard for monitoring and debugging, featuring service status monitors, real-time request logs for Discogs API calls, progress tracker for Spotify processing, and detailed debugging information.
+The admin UI prioritizes transparency, showing detailed request information and allowing manual control of all workflows.

 ### Technical Implementations
 The system is built on a microservices architecture using FastAPI and Python 3.11.
 Asynchronous communication between services is handled with `httpx`, and `asyncio.gather` is used for parallelizing API calls to minimize latency.
 Shared models are defined in `libs/shared/` to ensure data consistency across services.
 Structured logging with timestamps is implemented for detailed tracking and debugging.